LeHaine/ld48-sweet-dreams/README.md

 ***
 You are a Sally a young girl that just needs to sleep!
 You, Sally, have terrible nightmares every night that always wake you up.
 You haven't had a good night of sleep in a very long time and are sick of not getting any rest.
-You will face your nightmares but allowing yourself to fall deeper and deeper into sleep.
-Everytime you go deeper into sleep you will face more nightmares.
+You will face your nightmares by allowing yourself to fall deeper and deeper into sleep.
+Everytime you fall deeper into sleep you will face more nightmares.

 ### Controls